-Christopher N. Malagisi is Editor in Chief of the Conservative Book Club (CBC) – a division of Salem Media Group, with over 800K members nationwide.
-Malagisi is responsible for writing and managing editorial content for CBC’s website, daily e-newsletter, social media platforms (over 460K followers), serves as the Club’s public spokesman, and has personally conducted over 100 interviews with presidential candidates, high-profile authors, and conservative thought-leaders.
+Christopher Malagisi is Editor in Chief of the Conservative Book Club (division of Salem Media Group), which is the largest political book club in the country with over 750K members nationwide.
+Malagisi is responsible for overseeing editorial, marketing, and advertising operations for CBC’s website, daily e-newsletter, social media platforms (over 565K followers), external relations, and serves as the Club’s public spokesman, and has personally conducted over 175 interviews with presidential candidates, high-profile authors, and conservative thought-leaders.

-Follow him at @chrismalagisi
+Follow him at @chrismalagisi.